MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/storage-blob-readme.md

 #### Differences between Node.js and browsers

 There are differences between Node.js and browsers runtime.
 When getting started with this library, pay attention to APIs or classes marked with _"ONLY AVAILABLE IN NODE.JS RUNTIME"_ or _"ONLY AVAILABLE IN BROWSERS"_.

+- If a blob holds compressed data in `gzip` or `deflate` format and its content encoding is set accordingly, downloading behavior is different between Node.js and browsers.
+In Node.js storage clients will download the blob in its compressed format, while in browsers the data will be downloaded in de-compressed format.

 ##### Features, interfaces, classes or functions only available in Node.js